junxit/us-congress-bills-111/metadata.md

 - 2010-03-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 155). (text: CR 3/19/2010 CR H1701)
 - 2010-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 155).(text: CR 3/19/2010 CR H1701)
+- 2010-03-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.